writethedocs/www/docs/conf/portland/2023/sponsors/prospectus.rst

 Sponsorship schedule
 --------------------

 * **SUNDAY**: The conference venue is open.
 You are welcome to attend the Writing Day, but no formal sponsorship events are happening.
-You're also encouraged to lead a Writing Day project if your documentation is open source.
+You're also encouraged to lead a Writing Day table if you have ways for our attendees to engage with your product or contribute to your documentation.

-* **MONDAY**: The conference venue is open all day, so we recommend arriving around the time it opens to get the most interaction with attendees.
+* **MONDAY**: The conference venue is open all day, so we recommend arriving early to get the most interaction with attendees.
 The unconference is open all day, but generally attended more heavily in the afternoon.

 * **TUESDAY**: The Job Fair will be on Tuesday morning in the sponsor area.
-We recommend arriving around 8:30am to set up your table.
+We recommend arriving around 8:30am to set up your table if you're attending.
+The unconference will continue on Tuesday as well, and is well attended.

 See the :doc:`full schedule </conf/{{ shortcode }}/{{ year }}/schedule>` for exact timing details.